SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 }
 ```

-In order to access the `firstName` field of the inner struct, assuming that we have a variable `i` of type `Info2`, we need to write `i.name.firstName`.
+In order to access the `firstName` field of the inner struct, assuming that we have a variable `i` of type `Info2`, we need to write `anInfo2.name.firstName`.

 # Meta properties